jackseceng/LinkShort/readme.md

 This is the Python code and Docker/Kubernetes configuration for a link shortening web app

-**This is not a functional application yet:**

-> I will make a full release on this repo when it is in a secure, production ready state
+**This is not a functional application yet,  I will make a full release on this repo when it is in a secure, production ready state**

 I am using this to learn:
 - Docker & Kubernetes